hosu-kim/my_libc/README.md

 # my_libc
 ## Overview
-`my_libc` is a personal library written in the C programming language.
+`libft` is a personal library written in the C programming language.
 This library provides a variety of useful functions that can be reused when writing C programs.
 ## File Structure
-`my_libc.h`: The header file of the library, containing all function and struct declarations.
+`libft.h`: The header file of the library, containing all function and struct declarations.
 `libft.a`: The compiled library file.
 Various source files (`*.c`): Contains the implementation of each function.
 ##  Usage